aazsamir/TranslateAny/README.md

 # TranslateAny

-TranslateAny is a project that turns any OpenAI compatible system into translate engine, exposing [LibreTranslate](https://github.com/LibreTranslate/LibreTranslate) compatible API.
+TranslateAny is a project that turns any OpenAI compatible system into translate engine, exposing API compatible with Google Translate, DeepL and LibreTranslate.

 # Usage